chenhongyu2048/LLM-inference-optimization-paper/README.md

 In this part, researchers provide some algorithm-based method to optimizing LLM inference.

 - [x] [H2O: Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models](https://arxiv.org/abs/2306.14048): accepted by NIPS'23
+- [ ] [Scissorhands: Exploiting the Persistence of Importance Hypothesis for LLM KV Cache Compression at Test Time](https://arxiv.org/abs/2305.17118): consider the different importance of tokens in KV Cache, similar to H2O
 - [ ] ⭐ [SkipDecode: Autoregressive Skip Decoding with Batching and Caching for Efficient LLM Inference](https://arxiv.org/abs/2307.02628): skipping maybe an useful method like spec decoding
 - [ ] [Inference with Reference: Lossless Acceleration of Large Language Models](https://arxiv.org/abs/2304.04487): also a potential optimization
 - [ ] [Efficient Streaming Language Models with Attention Sinks](https://arxiv.org/abs/2309.17453): streaming LLM for infinite sequence lengths, by MIT and under guidence of Song HAN